NicoDvl/StringContentValidator/README.md

     });
 ```

-If you do not want to define a class, validation with a dynamic object is possible
+If you do not want to define a class, you can use a dynamic object :

 ```cs